-Basically, a product feed is a comprehensive list of your e-commerce products that sales channels can showcase to their customer bases.
-But how can it attract hundreds, or even thousands more eyes to your platform?
-And what part do tech giants like Google, Facebook, and Twitter play in boosting your store’s visibility, traffic, and profits?
+A product feed is a complete list of your online store’s products that sales channels use to show to their customers.
+But how does this help get hundreds or even thousands more people to see your store?
+And what part do giants like Google, Facebook, and Bing play in increasing your store’s views, visits, and sales?

-Today, we’ll discuss everything you need to know about product feeds.
-In addition, we’ll give you a step-by-step guide on how to use AdTribes, a robust product feed plugin for WooCommerce, to create, manage, and upload your feed.
+Today, we’ll cover everything you need to know about product feeds.
+Plus, we’ll give you a step-by-step guide on how to use AdTribes, an effective product feed plugin for WooCommerce, to create, manage, and upload your feed.

 So, what is a product feed?
 Let’s find out!